Zhefan-Xu/DEP/README.md

 The related paper can be found on:

-**Zhefan Xu, Di Deng, and Kenji Shimada, “Autonomous UAV Exploration of Dynamic Environments via Incremental Sampling and Probabilistic Roadmap,”
-IEEE Robotics and Automation Letters (RA-L), 2021.**
+**Zhefan Xu, Di Deng, and Kenji Shimada, “Autonomous UAV Exploration of Dynamic Environments via Incremental Sampling and Probabilistic Roadmap”, IEEE Robotics and Automation Letters (RA-L), 2021.**

 Paper Link: https://ieeexplore.ieee.org/document/9362184.